CRASHSpace/tuesday/_sweep/zone03/index.md

 {% include zone_03.md %}

 Start up
-- Switch to a privacy minded search engine
+- Switch to a privacy supportive search engine
 - Install privacy plugins
 - Develop a process for stripping EXIF data

 Maintain
-- Clear histories and logs
+- Check & clear histories
-- Double check permissions on your phone
+- Delete software not in use
+- Check what your devices are saying about you
+- Do some contact list clean up
+- Delete software not in use
 - Transfer email to offline archive
-- Check the permissions on at least one of your networking/social media accounts
-- Do some contact list clean up